 In a case of serendipity, or in a case of zemblanity, he finds a notebook called a "Death Note", which is pretty much the ultimate weapon of mass destruction. :S It allows the author to kill people simply by writing their names down in the notebook, assuming that the author also recognises the victims' faces.
 Light was initially hesistent to test its powers and use it properly, but eventually decides to go for it and rid the world of criminals.
 His goal?
 To "become the god of the new world" populated by only the honest and the kind.
 At this point, I imagine the majority if not all of us are on Light's (or Kira's) side right? :D

 What follows however, is a clash between himself, and worldwide investigation teams that call Kira's actions "evil".
 Kira's actions have ultimately attracted the attention of L, the world's greatest detective.
 Throughout the story, Light has used his awesome wit and intellect to escape from L's clutches.
 But this is the point where it becomes difficult in providing further details without giving away the plot too much.

 I suggest you see for yourself what Light and L's fates respectively turn up as!
 This anime is very deep, it's not worth spoilng much more.

 To conclude, the story itself is by far, one of the best I've seen in the history of anime, as well as Death Note's strongest selling point.
-(I gave animation a max score, but that doesn't mean that animation is the most important thing about what made Death Note a success!)

 Death Note's animation is amazing to the point where it immerses viewers into the anime itself.
 I don't know about you, but I've noticed that camera angles have been taken with precision to make facial expressions more prominent.
 The animators have also made incredible use of shading effects.